 Lightning blank Sharks as Stamkos scores milestone goal

 Tampa Bay also improved to 8-0-0 this season against Pacific Division teams.
 The Lightning have won 11 straight against that division dating to Feb.
 12, 2019.
-San Jose goaltender Aaron Dell stopped 32 of 34 shots, but the Sharks suffered their second consecutive defeat and dropped to 1-5-0 in their past six games.
+San Jose goaltender Aaron Dell stopped 32 of 34 shots, but the Sharks lost their second straight and dropped to 1-5-0 in their past six games.

 The goal was the 416th of Stamkos' NHL career, moving him into a tie for 85th place all-time.
 He passed San Jose's Joe Thornton, who has 415.
-Stamkos has 11 points (six goals, five assists) in a seven-game point streak and 24 points (13 goals, 11 assists) in 17 career games against San Jose.
+Stamkos, who turns 30 this Friday, has 12 points (six goals, six assists) in a seven-game point streak and 25 points (13 goals, 12 assists) in 17 career games against San Jose.
 The Sharks outshot Tampa Bay 18-8 the second, but couldn't solve McElhinney, who was making just his 14th start of the season in place of Andrei Vasilevskiy, who earned his 150th career victory Friday night in a 4-2 victory at the Anaheim Ducks.
 McElhinney improved to 6-6-2.

 Kucherov scored on a backhander at 17:57 of the third, off an assist from Stamkos, and Palat added an empty-netter at 19:43 to cap the victory.